-Some students may be working in social service agencies and request a field placement in their place of employment.
-New Council on Social Work Education (CSWE) accreditation policies allow UTCSW students to count current employment towards field requirements.
+In certain situations, the Council on Social Work Education (CSWE) accreditation policies allow UTCSW students who are employed in a social service agency to count current employment towards field requirements.
 The organization and the agency field instructor must meet the criteria for field agencies and agency field instructors as outlined in this field manual.